-Example 4.4: using MARS as replication engine

-- If not yet done, you should transparently introduce MARS^a into your LVM-based stack.
-If you don't want more than k=1 replicas in general, you can use the so-called "standalone mode" of MARS. - Optionally: once you have MARS in place, you may use iSCSI or the MARS prosumer device or another means for exporting /dev/mars/lv3 to another hypervisor.
-This might be the same hypervisor you want to migrate the data to, or it could be another machine.
-This is not generally needed, but it help for achieving a similar elasticity than promised by BigCluster. - Now, for the sake of migration, you just create an additional replica at your target server via marsadm join-resource.
-Optionally, this may be the same server where the remote VM is already running at the moment.
-Wait until the additional mirror has been fully synced in background, while your application is continuously running and while the content of the LV is modified in parallel by your ordinary applications running inside the VM. - Then you do a primary handover to your mirror (or to any of multiple mirrors).
-This is usually a matter of seconds.
-Newer versions of the prosumer device will allow this without shutdown of your VM.
-With standard b iSCSI, you will typically have to shortly shutdown the VM and to restart it a few seconds later.

-- Once the application is running again at the old location or at another location, you may delete the old replica via marsadm leave-resource and lvremove. - Finally, you may re-use the freed-up space for something else (e.g. lvresize of another LV followed by marsadm resize followed by xfs_growfs or similar).
-Or, you may later migrate another (smaller) LV to this server, in order to re-use of the free space, or similar. - For the sake of hardware lifecycle, you may run a slightly different strategy: evacuate the original source server completely via Football, and eventually decommission it. - In case you already have a redundant LV copy somewhere else, you may run a similar procedure, but starting with k=2 replicas, and temporarily increasing the number of replicas to either k'=3 when moving each replica step-by-step, or you may even directly go up to k'=4 in one step, thereby moving pairs at once.
-Example: the latter variant is the default in the ShaHoLin configuration variant of Football, internally called Tetris. - Technical details: see football.sh in the football/ directory of MARS, which is a checkout of the Football sub-project, and football-user-manual.pdf. - When already starting with $k \geq 3$ LV replicas in the starting position, you may have the luxury of using a lesser variant.
-For example, we have some mission-critical servers at 1&1 Ionos which are running k=4 replicas all the time on relatively small but important LVs for extremely increased safety.
-Only in such a case, you may have the freedom to temporarily decrease from k=4 to k'=3 and then going up to k''=4 again, before starting primary handover.
+- For the sake of hardware lifecycle, you may run a slightly different strategy: evacuate the original source server completely via Football, and eventually decommission it. - In case you already have a redundant LV copy somewhere else, you may run a similar procedure, but starting with k = 2 replicas, and temporarily increasing the number of replicas to either k' = 3 when moving each replica step-by-step, or you may even directly go up to k' = 4 in one step, thereby moving pairs at once.
+Example: the latter variant is the default in the ShaHoLin configuration variant of Football, internally called Tetris.

+Technical details: see football.sh in the football/ directory of MARS, which is a checkout of the Football sub-project, and football-user-manual.pdf.

+• When already starting with $k \ge 3$ LV replicas in the starting position, you may have the luxury of using a lesser variant.
+For example, we have some missioncritical servers at 1&1 Ionos which are running k = 4 replicas all the time on relatively small but important LVs for extremely increased safety.
+Only in such a case, you may have the freedom to temporarily decrease from k = 4 to k' = 3and then going up to k'' = 4 again, before starting primary handover.
 This has the advantage of requiring less temporary storage space for swapping some LV replicas.

+bThere are some iSCSI features like ALUA which should be able to handover an active session to another storage box without interruption.
+However, the corresponding Linux documentation looks very sparse, and the maturity status for Linux initiators / targets is unclear at the moment.